nathanielbutts/nathanielbutts.github.io/README.md

 ## Training

 You will need a Taskbook to track your training progress.
-If you do not have one, please download it here <insert link>.
+If you do not have one, [click here to download it](https://www.arrl.org/files/file/ARES%20Taskbook%20July%202024%20(improved).pdf).

 | Class | Basic | Intermediate | Advanced |
 |-------|:-----:|:------------:|:--------:|